carpentries-incubator/reproducible-publications-quarto/episodes/04-good-project.md

 ## Managing Research Projects in R
-Now that we’ve learned some of the basics of authoring in RStudio with R Markdown documents, let’s take a step back and talk about research project management as a whole.
+Now that we’ve learned some of the basics of authoring Quarto documents, let’s take a step back and talk about research project management as a whole.

 The ability to integrate code and narratives is a major advantage of the RStudio